 - Mobility in the absence of the N14 interface between SNPN and PLMN is handled by the "Existing PDU Session" indication in the PDU Session Establishment Request.

+NOTE 4: Service continuity even between SNPN requires 3GPP credentials being used as usage of non-3GPP credentials in this release is per service requirement for isolated networks only.
+Session establishment and continuity with an Home SP requires 3GPP credentials as usage of non-3GPP credentials in this release is per service requirement for isolated networks only.

 - When the Service Provider of the UE is a SNPN, the UE subscription data and credentials are maintained by the SNPN.
-This is represented in Figure 6.1.2-3, where UE has subscription with the Service Provider which is a SNPN and the UE is authorized to services provided by the SNPN.
+This is represented in Figure 6.1.1-1, where UE has subscription with the Service Provider which is a SNPN and the UE is authorized to services provided by the SNPN.

 - The NG-RAN nodes in the standalone non-public network broadcasts the following: